||Clay Kaufman and Jilly Darefsky serve jointly as Heads of School

 where he studied history and secondary education.
 After college, he served as an AmeriCorps volunteer and also has over ten years of experience as a secondary social studies teacher.
 In his most recent teaching position, Mr. Phenegar designed several core and elective courses as well as creating and launching orientation and activities programs for Emerson Preparatory School in Washington, D.C.
 Prior to coming to Siena, he worked as a specialist with the American Institutes for Research and several state clients to design their online testing and educational materials.

-Frank Rowlette III, elementary teacher,
+Frank Rowlette III, middle school math and elementary teacher,

 graduated from Georgia State University